Easy Ways to Save Money on Valentine’s Day

 Here are three easy ways to save money on Valentine’s Day.

-Make it Personal – According to Hallmark, 142 million Valentine’s Day cards are exchanged on Valentine’s Day, not including the cards shared by schoolchildren across the country.
+According to Hallmark, Americans exchange more than 142 million Valentine’s Day cards each year.
 Make your card stand out from every one of them and create it yourself.
 It’s easy to make a simply designed card.
 Even buying a pre-made card that’s blank inside can help you take a standard gift and turn it into a token of your love they will never forget.
 Does the thought of filling in a blank card intimidate you?
 Grab a pack of pink Post It notes and create lots of sweet little love notes, and hide them as a surprise.
 Stash them around the house, in the car, their gym bag, etc. Your Valentine’s Day celebration can carry on for days if you do this one right.

 Are you still stuck on an idea for the perfect Valentine’s Day on a budget?
 Search Pinterest to find a unique, personalized way to show you care – without completely blowing your budget.